calvinccs/Climate_study/README.md

-# testing1
-My first repository on GitHub (for testing) testing on how github work!
+# Python code related to climate data analysis

-This will store code from ipython notebook
+To store code for climate data analysis using ipython notebook